The Stradfords of Black Wall Street Tulsa

-Laurel Stradford marks the 95th Anniversary of the Tulsa Race Riots and remembers her own family contribution to a nation’s Economic Security.
+Laurel Stradford marks the 95th Anniversary of the Tulsa Race Massacre and remembers her own family contribution to a nation's Economic Security.

 Peaceful demonstrators from five continents gathered this week marking the 50th Quadrennial Conference of the African Methodist Episcopal Church.
 The late Reverend James Milton Stradford migrated from Short Creek, Alabama to Cleveland, Ohio and raised a clan with his bride Alma Thomas under the Stradford brand.
 In all, 14 Black Lives mattered at the Greater Avery AME Church on Cleveland's east side.

 The Stradfords of Cleveland are among nearly 13,000 A.M.E.
 Church Members Connecting Around The World, sharing passion and purpose for America's future.
 Through Facebook, they're discovering remnant relatives to some shared values and, perhaps some insight on what is really wrong in America.
 Since 1999, Stephanie Walker Stradford and her husband, Eric, have promoted an 18th Century business model for socioeconomic repair.